-Not to mention how, in an instantly gratifying and fast-evolving digital economy, staying out of the limelight even for a day or two can cost you valuable traffic.
-So, connect with your audience with a daily post or daily content on popular social media platforms, such as Twitter and Facebook.
+Not to mention how, in an instantly gratifying and fast-evolving digital economy, staying out of the limelight even for a day or two can cost you valuable traffic—so, having an emotional connection with your audience with a daily post or content on popular social media platforms, such as Twitter and Facebook.

-One of the most extraordinary things about social media is that you don’t need to work from an office.
-Indeed, this highly adaptable form of marketing is a remote worker’s dream as you can express your brand’s message on the go – it’s convenient but effective.
+Being able to work remotely is an important part of the power of social platforms.
+Taking the first step in this highly adaptable form of marketing, as a remote worker, you can express your brand’s message on the go — it’s convenient but effective.

 What To Avoid

 Get your thinking cap on and create new packaging, logos, names, and personas– but know when to stop.
-At the end of the day, your primary focus should be on the people – and we are not just talking about the customers.
+Your primary focus should be on the people — and we are not just talking about the customers.
 Create a good working environment for your employees, find ways to improve user experience, and see the difference.

 2. Making Empty Promises

-A reliable brand that is worthy of the consumer’s trust stays authentic and delivers what it promises.
+A reliable brand worthy of the consumer’s trust stays authentic and delivers what it promises.
 So, don’t try to make yourself look good by putting up pretences.
-Even a single negative review may end up creating a domino effect through word-of-mouth, which eventually ruins the brand reputation.
+Even a single negative review may create a domino effect through word-of-mouth, eventually ruining the brand’s reputation.

 3. Spreading Your Brand Thin

-And we do not mean how Heinz spread themselves from being a ketchup to a mustard manufacturer.
-While traditional line extensions like these are acceptable, some companies tend to overextend themselves and lose their original lustre.
+And we do not mean how Heinz spread itself from being a ketchup to a mustard manufacturer.
+While traditional line extensions are acceptable, some companies tend to overextend themselves and lose their original lustre.

-Consider how Yahoo went from a US $140 billion search engine to being sold for just US $5 billion in a matter of a decade after its failed attempts at expansion.
+Consider how Yahoo went from a US $140 billion search engine to being sold for just US $5 billion in a decade after making a common mistake with its failed attempts at expansion.

-Don’t be afraid of simplifying your brand – after all, most reliable and profitable companies do it.
-That said, be clear from the get-go on what the brand offers and ensure that you can deliver what you promise.
+Don’t be afraid of simplifying your brand — after all, most reliable and profitable companies do it.
+That said, be clear on what the brand offers and ensure you can deliver what you promise.

-In a market where everything can be bought, it is easy to get pressured into swerving from what you initially set out to build.
-Not to mention how building a company is like building Rome – it takes more than a day.
+It is easy to get pressured into swerving from what you initially set out to build, but providing great content in a market where you can buy everything sets you apart.
+Not to mention how building a company is like building Rome — it takes more than a day.